LikaloLLC/tourguide.js/README.md

 ![Image](https://s3.amazonaws.com/docsie-app-media/boo_n1TwSJpcgsSAN001Z/4e0b6646-8ae1-b0a7-be73-294555171710guided_tours_gif.gif)

-You can see a demo implemented in our own app by following this link.
+You can see a demo implemented in our own app going to https://app.docsie.io/manager/

 Guidedtours.js is configured using simple json format